dansmyers/IntroToCS/Labs/7-Euouae.md

 ```
 print(a + b, end='\t')
 ```
-Prints `a + b`, but ends the print statement with a tab character instead of the normal newline.
+Prints `a + b`, but ends the output with a tab character, rather than the normal behavior of moving to the next line.

 When working with a pair of `for` loops, remember that the inner loop runs through all of its values for each value of the outer loop.
 In this case, the outer loop sets `a = 1`, then runs through the entire inner loop for `b`, then sets `a = 2` and runs the entire inner loop a second time, and so forth.